andre1dragos/simply_player/README.md

-# Frontend Mentor - Age calculator app solution

-This is a solution to the [](https://www.frontendmentor.io/challenges/age-calculator-app-dF9DFFpj-Q).
+This is a simple solution for a music player app.
+The main purpose was learning to work with Wavesurfer.js library

 ## Table of contents